thesquelched/spark-lineage/README.md

 spark-lineage
 =============

 Spark SQL listener to report lineage data to a variety of outputs, e.g. Amazon Kinesis.
+Heavily inspired by the [Spark Atlas Connector](https://github.com/hortonworks-spark/spark-atlas-connector), but intended to be more generic to help those who can't or won't use Atas.

 Installation